 \section{Formula Progression}

 \textit{Formula progression} is a common technique that steps through time to evaluate formulas; it dates back to the 1990's \cite{DBLP:conf/aaai/BacchusK96} and has been developed for various temporal logics including MTL \cite{DBLP:conf/aaai/LengH19}, $\text{LTL}_f$ \cite{DBLP:conf/seke/NiuXXXHL23}, and MLTL \cite{LR18}.
-Formula progression represents a straightforward and generally easy-to-implement algorithm for evaluating whether a particular temporal trace satisfies the given formula, and is therefore utilized in many contexts, including satisfiability solving, validation, runtime verification, and benchmark generation.
+Formula progression represents a straightforward and generally easy-to-implement algorithm for evaluating whether a particular temporal trace satisfies a given formula, and is therefore utilized in many contexts, including satisfiability solving, validation, runtime verification, and benchmark generation.

-Armed with our encoding of MLTL, we discuss our formalization of the MLTL formula progression algorithm and the associated correctness theorems \cite{LR18}.
-While we mostly follow the original paper \cite{LR18} that developed formula progression for MLTL, we found and fixed several errors in the top-level correctness results.
-In particular, the source material states three key theorems (and a corollary); \rref{fig:FPOverview} overviews these top-level results and our changes to them.
-We now discuss the formula progression algorithms and each top-level result in turn, with an emphasis on our modifications.
+Armed with our encoding of MLTL, we formalize the MLTL formula progression algorithm and its associated correctness theorems \cite{LR18}.
+While we mostly follow the original paper \cite{LR18} that developed the algorithm, we found and fixed several errors in the top-level correctness results.
+In particular, the source material states three key theorems (and a corollary); \rref{fig:FPOverview} overviews our changes to these top-level results.
+We now discuss the formula progression algorithm and each main result, with an emphasis on our modifications.